demisto/content/Utils/Dataset_formatter_xsiem/README.md

 ## README
-The purpose of this script is to process exported datasets from XSIEM as lookup tables.
+The purpose of this script is to process exported datasets from XSIAM as lookup tables.

 ### pre requisite
 In order to run this script you need to install the pandas module.